 - Equipment Loans

 The Small Business Administration works to help small business owners obtain financing from banks and private lenders by guaranteeing SBA loans.
 Why do they do this?
-Because it reduces the risk financial institutions face by working with high-risk businesses.
+Because it reduces the risk that these institutions face by working with high-risk businesses.
 For instance, banks consider a business just starting out and opening a high-risk merchant account as risky.

 Commercial real estate loans

 Many businesses require a commercial space to operate the business.
 Whether one needs to finance the purchase of a space or to upgrade the existing property, this type of loan product was made to meet this need.

 The property itself will be used as collateral for this type of loan.
 Because of this, interest rates are generally lower and the loan terms are for periods of 20 years or 25 years generally.

 This type of product does require proof that the business is generating revenue.
 So it is best for companies who have been in business for some time.

 One of the most flexible options comes in the form of a business line of credit.
 Think of this as a very, very powerful credit card!
 While it is not like a traditional loan, you are still borrowing money from a bank or lender.